jeka-dev/demo-cowsay/README.md

 jeka -r https://github.com/jeka-dev/demo-cowsay -p Hello JeKa
 ```

-Form scratch, this will:
+Behind the scene, this :
-  - clone the repo
+  - Clones the repo
-  - download proper JDK (If needed)
+  - Downloads proper JDK (If needed)
-  - download proper JeKa version (If needed)
+  - Downloads proper JeKa version (If needed)
-  - Build the fat Jar silently (cause of -q option)
+  - Builds the fat Jar silently (cause of -q option)
-  - Execute the build Jar with the specified program args
+  - Executes the build Jar with the specified program arguments (next the '-p' option).

-On the subsequent runs, this will run faster as it will execute the Jar file directly.
+On the subsequent runs, this will run faster as only the last step will be executed.

 ```
  ____________